Kegbot/kegbot-server/docs/source/api/web-api.rst

 ----------

 This document describes several endpoints, which are HTTP URLs serviced by the API.
-Each endpoint corresponds some function or query against the kegbot system.
+Each endpoint corresponds some function or query against the Kegbot system.

 Endpoints follow a predictable URL scheme whenever possible.
 The general convention is ``/<noun>/<id>/``, or ``/<noun>/<id>/<subresource>/``.
-The ``noun`` portion is typically a core Kegbot data type: "keg", "drink", and so on.
-The ``id`` potion is a unique identifier for that type of noun (typically a string or opaque numeric id).
+The ``noun`` portion is typically a pluralized core Kegbot data type: "kegs", "drinks", and so on.
+The ``id`` portion is a unique identifier for that type of noun (typically a string or opaque id).

-For example, ``/user/mikey`` returns basic information about that user, and ``/user/mikey/drinks`` returns his detailed drink list.
+For example, ``/users/mikey`` returns basic information about that user, and ``/users/mikey/drinks`` returns his detailed drink list.

 Data Format
 -----------